-Our Gay Couple City Weekend Nice, France in December – a trip to French Luxury, Food and Beauty.
-Nice is a hot spot at the Mediterranean Sea in between the Film Festival in Cannes and the Luxury destination Monaco for shopping and high-society lifestyle.
-For most people, a trip to the French Côte D’Azur is connected to a perfect stop for Carvneval in February or a beach break in Summer, but certainly not for an Advent Weekend in December.
+Our Gay Couple Travel France City Weekend Nice in December – a trip to French luxury, food, and beauty.
+Nice is a hot spot on the Mediterranean Sea in between the Film Festival in Cannes and the Luxury destination Monaco for shopping and a high-society lifestyle.
+For most people, a trip to the French Côte d’Azur is connected to a perfect stop for Carnival in February or a beach break in Summer, but certainly not for an Advent Weekend in December.
 It should be, and we will show you why.
 In Wintertime, the city of Nice is a perfect place for a gay couple to spend a relaxed weekend in the late autumn warmth of the French south coast.
 Sunny and warm weather, the Objectif Film Nice Festival OVNI, plenty of restaurants with delicious food, for example at “Chez Acchiardo” and a very gay-friendly vibe are some good reasons for a gay nice France travel.
 Join us on our discovery tour, get inspired by your gay travel to the turquoise French beaches of Nice, and see the city of Nice through a couple of men‘s eyes.

-“Nice, the beautiful” – at Côte D’Azur
+“Nice, the beautiful” – at the French Côte d’Azur

 Our Gay Couple City Weekend Nice was mainly about long walks around the old town and its tiny side streets, the busy beach along the Promenade des Anglais, especially with a little sunshine over the weekend, and stops in restaurants, cafés, and bars to enjoy the best of both, Italy and France.
-Nice is beautiful and you can see, feel and taste that even in December.
-You don’t need much, just time to calm down from daily business.
-Fun fact before we start with our travel story: The nickname of the city in the French Riviera is “Nice the beautiful” (french: Nice la Belle).
+Nice is beautiful, and you can see, feel and taste that even in December.
+You don’t need much, just time to calm down from the daily business.
+Fun fact before we start with our travel story: The nickname of the city in the French Riviera is “Nice the beautiful” (French: Nice la Belle).
 And we will show you in our blog post some great reasons for that.

 How safe and how gay-friendly is Nice?

 In general, the rainbow flag is omnipresent, as small rainbow stickers on front doors, shops, and restaurants operated by openly gay couples and posters of gay parties all over the city.
 Sadly, the face of the city changed since the Nice attack on the 14th of July 2016.
 More armed army representatives, canceled events like the gay carnival in 2017 (costs for security are not affordable), and a higher amount of caution in the population are the results of the cargo truck incident after Bastille Day fireworks.
 Nevertheless, it seems the city and its people are doing their best to overcome the trauma of terrorism by slowly going back to normal life not bowing to fear and terror.
 Nice is beautiful, still.
-And there was no moment during out stay we felt unsafe or in danger.
+And there was no moment during our stay we felt unsafe or in danger.

-Wandering around Nice Old Town Center
+Wandering around the Old Town of Nice

-Once you passed the Monument du Centenaire on your left, you can enter the old town area of Nice in between the Boulevard Jean Jaurès to the North and the Quai des États-Unis to the south to your left hand side.
-Small side streets, old and beautiful buildings with markets and squares in between will make you forget the time very quickly.
+Once you passed the Monument du Centenaire on your left, you can enter the old town area of Nice in between the Boulevard Jean Jaurès to the North and the Quai des États-Unis to the south to your left-hand side.
+Small side streets, old and beautiful buildings with markets and squares in between will make you forget the time quickly.
 Some ideas for a break: the book market in front of the Palais de Justice, a short visit of the Cathédrale Sainte-Réparate, or the chocolaterie-confiserie La Maison Auer for some great sugary presents.

-Delicatessen at Flower Market Marché aux Fleurs
+Delicacies at Flower Market Marché aux Fleurs

-Best view over Nice: Castel Hill & Museum of Modern art
+The Best view over Nice: Castel Hill & Museum of Modern art

 View from the Castle Hill

 Of course, we spent some time during our walks searching for the best spots with a view over the city of Nice.
 And we found two!
 Our first hot spot over the city is the castle hill with the ruins of the Château de Nice.
 There are two options to reach the top: you can take the stairs all the way up to the Parc de la Colline du Château or you take the fast way by elevator.
-Either way, the view from the “Point de vue de Colline du Chateau”, the lookout on top of the castle hill, is spectacular.
+Either way, the view from the “Point de Vue de Colline du Chateau”, the lookout on top of the castle hill, is spectacular.
 The western view over the old town of Nice gave us an impression of the long beach promenade, while the eastern view is overlooking the Port Lympia, the harbor of Nice.
-Furthermore, the Parc de la Colline du Château is a great place for a short stop, a snack and some great photos.
+Furthermore, the Parc de la Colline du Château is a great place for a shortstop, a snack, and some great photos.

 View from the rooftop of Musée d’art moderne

 The second location for a great view is the MAMAC Nice, the Musée d’art moderne et d’art contemporain – the museum for modern and contemporary art.
 If you have a French Riviera Pass, the entrance is free.
-We took the escalator and stairs all the way up on the rooftop.
+We took the escalator and stairs all the way up to the rooftop.
 The view over the roofs of the old town is stunning.
 Especially during sunset.
 But the MAMAC is more than “just” the view.
 The museum is hosting great exhibitions, currently, for example, a beautiful exhibition of the artwork of the French artist from Nice, Ernest Pignon-Ernest on the first floor.
 Impressive and unique.

-Important Events & Festivals 2017
+Important Events & Festivals

-Thank you Nice – Tourism, Hôtel Windsor Nice and IGLTA for making this wonderful trip possible.
+Thank you, Nice – Tourism, Hôtel Windsor Nice, and IGLTA for making this wonderful trip possible.
 Our opinion is our own, as usual.